AusSRC/pipeline_components/README.md

 # Overview

-A repository for components used as part of the ASKAP science project post-processing workflows.
-The workflows can be accessed here
+A repository for the Nextflow components used as part of the ASKAP science project post-processing workflows.
+The workflows can be found here

 * [WALLABY](https://github.com/AusSRC/WALLABY_workflows)
 * [POSSUM](https://github.com/AusSRC/POSSUM_workflows)